Pick a device with the best phone battery life, and you'll never need to worry about having to find a place to recharge your handset ever again.

 Read our full Galaxy S20 Ultra review.

-If you want the best phone battery life from an iPhone, get the iPhone 11 Pro Max.
+If you want the best phone battery life from an iPhone, get the iPhone 11 Pro Max — at least where 2019's top iPhone is still available.
 It benefits from a larger battery its predecessor as well as the more efficient A13 Bionic processor.